akkadotnet/akka.net/Documentation/general/actor-systems.rst

 to sleep for an indeterminate time, waiting for an external event to occur.
 Examples are legacy RDBMS drivers or messaging APIs, and the underlying reason is typically that (network) I/O occurs under the covers.
-When facing this, you may be tempted to just wrap the blocking call inside a :class:`Future` and work with that instead, but this strategy is too simple: you are quite likely to find bottlenecks or run out of memory or threads when the application runs under increased load.
+When facing this, you may be tempted to just wrap the blocking call inside a :class:`Task` and work with that instead, but this strategy is too simple: you are quite likely to find bottlenecks or run out of memory or threads when the application runs under increased load.